Engage in Creativity

 We run four sessions per year (Fall, Winter, Spring and Summer) with a range of classes for beginners and advanced artists.
 Students must be 18 or older to participate.
 All classes run from 6:30-9:30 PM unless otherwise noted.

-Our current printmaking offerings include:
+Our current printmaking offerings:

 Whether you’re learning printmaking for the first time or looking to expand your existing skills, our Screenprinting course offers a welcoming group learning environment with multiple entry points for beginners through experienced artists!